-This module covers occupational health and safety, specifically in offices and at computer workstations.
+Year One Subject Descriptions (33 Semester Credits) HASO 101 - This module covers occupational health and safety, specifically in offices and at computer workstations.
 It covers the health implications of sedentary work at a computer workstation.

-- Duties and responsibilities. - Risk Management. - Identify and assess Occupational Health and Safety risks at computer workstations. - Recommend and communicate solutions to Occupational Health and Safety Risks.
+Health and Knowledge and Skills Safety in the Duties and responsibilities.
+Office Risk Management.
+Identify and assess Occupational Health and Safety risks at computer workstations.
+Recommend and communicate solutions to Occupational Health and Safety Risks.